Linux tools for analyzing System Performance

 1. Protocols at kernel level i.e. TCP, UDP etc

-2. Protocols at application level i.e. HTTP One can refer my older posts w.r.t application / kernel level protocols and ways to optimize it -
+2. Protocols at application level i.e. HTTP One can refer my older posts w.r.t application level protocols and ways to optimize it -

 Key tools that can help in gaining kernel level metrics